No. 28: ‘Space Hymns’ by Ramases

 First, there were some strange singles in the late Sixties.
 Then “Space Hymns,” the first complete work, emerged in 1971, in the dimming of the original psychedelic era.

-Despite the album cover by famed fantasy artist Roger Dean (Yes), few ever heard the musical word of Ramases — as Raphael took to calling himself.
+Despite the album cover by famed fantasy artist Roger Dean (Yes), few ever heard the musical word of Ramases — as Frost took to calling himself.
 Most of those who did found the album remarkable.

 Looking back, “Space Hymns” serves as one bridge between the folk-tinged psychedelia of the 1960s and the space rock/prog rock of the 1970s.
 Maybe a cross between the Incredible String Band and Hawkwind.
 It anticipates the late-century mash-ups of Arabic music and rock, as well as the neo-psychedelic folk movement of the new century.

-space hymns album cover roger dean10cc fans know the album as an early group effort from Lol Creme, Kevin Godley, Eric Stewart and Graham Gouldman, all of whom backed Ramases.
+Hardcore 10cc fans know the album as an early group effort from Lol Creme, Kevin Godley, Eric Stewart and Graham Gouldman, all of whom backed Ramases.
 Background vocals came from Ramases’ wife, now known as Selket.

 (One rumor has Stewart singing the songs attributed to Ramases.
 This at a time when the future 10cc lads recorded at Strawberry Studios (in Stockport) under numerous fanciful names.
 Could Ramases be a cosmic goof?
 It’s a meaningless question.)